- Home

 Frequently Asked Questions

-Cats may strongly bond with one person, but many can form attachments with multiple people depending on their personality and experiences.
+No. Cats may strongly bond with one person, but many can form attachments with multiple people depending on their personality, breed, and early experiences.

 References